streamich/fasttrack/README.md

 # *Fast Track*

-FastTrack is a boilerplate for your TypeScript (or JavaScript) projects, however it is not single fits-all template, but rather a collection of scripts that allow you to create your custom project templates.
+FastTrack is a boilerplate for your TypeScript (or JavaScript) projects, however it is not single fits-all template, but rather a collection of scripts that allow you to create custom project templates.

 Create a directory.